Stabilizing the unstable output of persistent homology computations: Future work

-Persistence diagrams have already been used to produce features for machine-learning and statistical methods.
+Persistence diagrams have been used to produce features for machine-learning and statistical methods.
 This paper takes a first step towards the extraction of stable features that describe much of the other information produced during a persistent homology computation.
-We plan to demonstrate the utility of these new features in applications: for example, by exploring the locations of the distinguishing persistence points in the brain artery dataset from \cite{Bendich2015trees}.
+For example, one could apply the ideas presented here to construct topological features for machine learning that are not only based on critical values but also on the locations of critical points.